flosch/pongo2/README.md

 Please add your project to this list and send me a pull request when you've developed something nice for pongo2.

+## Who's using pongo2

+[I'm compiling a list of pongo2 users](https://github.com/flosch/pongo2/issues/241).
+Add your project or company!

 ## API-usage examples

 Please see the documentation for a full list of provided API methods.